 4. Caesar salad

 With absolutely nothing to do with the well known Roman emperor, numerous sources trace the creation of Caesar dressing back to the 1920s and attribute it to Cesare Cardini, an Italian immigrant who owned restaurants in California and in Mexico.
 According to the legend, chef Cardini came up with his famous dressing by combining leftovers that he found in his kitchen: romaine lettuce, olive oil, garlic, raw egg, lemon juice, Worcestershire sauce (which is lightly flavored with anchovies), and Parmesan.
-The dressing quickly became popular with visiting Hollywood’s celebrities and Cardini expanded his business into a large-scale production.
-In 1948 Cardini trademarked his recipe, but he couldn’t patent the “Caesar Salad” name because it was already entrenched in the popular culture.
+The dressing quickly became popular with visiting Hollywood’s celebrities and Cardini expanded his business into large-scale production.
+In 1948 Cardini trademarked his recipe, but he couldn’t patent the “Caesar Salad” name because it was already entrenched in popular culture.
 When he died, his daughter Rosa took on the business and worked on expanding the Cardini brand, which she then sold to a third party.

 Despite the fact that the flavors in Caesar salad meet the Italian palate, this dish is unknown in Italy except for a few restaurants that cater to a North American clientele.